tgouverneur/VBox-SVR2IPS/README.md

 ./svr2ips_vbox.sh <SVR4> <IPS repo> [publisher] [cache]

  * SVR4 is the .pkg file extracted from the VirtualBox's downloaded package.
  * IPS repo, is where you want the generated IPS package to be sent to.
+(Full path need to be used)
  * publisher is the publisher this is published as.
 It defaults to "solaris"
  * cache, optionnal lint-cache directory, to speedup package resolution if you're going to run the script multiple times.